fortran-lang/fortran-lang.org/learn/intrinsics/MERGE.md

 infinity so this may work in many programming environments but is not recommended.

-For cases like this one may instead use masked assignment via the __WHERE__
+For cases like this one may instead use masked assignment via the __where__
 construct:

 ```fortran